-The Bureau of Reclamation decided to proceed with the Pilot Run on October 29, 2009 and binational consultations resulted in the signing of IBWC Minute No. 316 Utilization of the Wellton-Mohawk Bypass Drain and Necessary Infrastructure in the United States for the Conveyance of Water by Mexico and Non-Governmental Organizations of Both Countries to the Santa Clara Wetland during the Yuma Desalting Plant Pilot Run dated April 16, 2010.
-Under this agreement, the United States, Mexico, and a binational coalition of non-governmental organizations arranged for the delivery of 30,000 af of water to the Santa Clara Slough wetlands in Mexico to compensate for the reduction in flow and increased salinity from the operation of theYDP, as well as environmental monitoring of the wetland system.
+The Bureau of Reclamation initiated the Pilot Run on October 29, 2009.
+Ongoing binational consultation resulted in the signing of IBWC Minute No. 316 Utilization of the Wellton-Mohawk Bypass Drain and Necessary Infrastructure in the United States for the Conveyance of Water by Mexico and Non-Governmental Organizations of Both Countries to the Santa Clara Wetland during the Yuma Desalting Plant Pilot Run dated April 16, 2010.
+Under this agreement, the United States, Mexico, and a binational coalition of non-governmental organizations arranged for the delivery of 30,000 af of water to the Santa Clara Slough wetlands in Mexico to compensate for the reduction in flow and increased salinity from the operation of the YDP, as well as environmental monitoring of the wetland system.
 From October 2009 through March 2010, the U.S. in April 2010 with the conveyance of 5,011 af by the end of the year.
-The non-governmental organizations did not convey flows to the Santa Clara Slough in 2010.
+The non-governmental organizations did not convey flows to the Cienga de Santa Clara in 2010.